 Want to use a different website builder?

-You will be able to use almost everything you learn on yourwebsitecourse, with every other website builder.
-Before you start creating your website, you need to know: who it’s for, how it works, what it says, how it says it, where to find the images, how to keep it up to date and the many other vital lessons you will learn on yourwebsitecourse.
+You will be able to use almost everything you learn on Your Website Course, with every other website builder.
+Before you start creating your website, you need to know: who it’s for, how it works, what it says, how it says it, where to find the images, how often to tweak it and the many other valuable lessons your will learn in Part One of the course.

-There are free online courses you can take – and videos you can watch – that will help you put your website together.
+There are online courses you can take – and videos you can watch – that will help you put your site together in another website builder.
 But no one will teach you how to create and target your content, happily revealing trade secrets, like Alex.
 And content is everything.